jantimon/svg-placeholder/README.md

 # Contribution

 You're free to contribute to this project by submitting [issues](https://github.com/jantimon/svg-placeholder/issues) and/or [pull requests](https://github.com/jantimon/svg-placeholder/pulls).
-This project is test-driven, so keep in mind that every change and new feature should be covered by tests.
 This project uses the [semistandard code style](https://github.com/Flet/semistandard).

 # License